CombustionToolbox/combustion_toolbox_website/docs/source/documentation/db.md

 ```

-where $a_i$ from $i=1, \dots, 7$ are the temperature coefficients and from $i =8, 9$ the integration constants, respectively.
+where $a_i$ from $i=1, \dots, 7$ are the temperature coefficients and $i =8, 9$ are the integration constants, respectively.
 Depending of the species the polynomials fit up to 20000 K [1].
 These values are available in the [source code](https://github.com/AlbertoCuadra/combustion_toolbox/blob/master/Databases/thermo.inp) and can be also obtained from [NASA's thermo build website](https://cearun.grc.nasa.gov/ThermoBuild/).

 This data is collected and formatted into a more accessible structure.
 We can distinguish from: